 Leidos is a science and technology solutions leader built on a legacy of daring innovation and outstanding accomplishment.
 Leidos’ 33,000 employees support vital missions with our government and commercial customers and, together, solve some of the world’s toughest challenges in the defense, intelligence, homeland security, civil, and healthcare markets.
 Leidos employees transform problems into opportunities for their customers to meet their goals and advance their endeavors.

-The Senior Technical Program Coordinator is accountable for execution of the program management office activities contributing to the successful execution of the acquisition process.
-This person is responsible for maintaining current awareness of issues, risks, and progress toward completion of the activities undertaken by the geographically dispersed national security laboratories, DOE laboratories and agencies, and commercial contractors.
+The Senior Technical Program Coordinator is accountable for maintaining current awareness of issues, risks, and progress toward completion of the activities undertaken by the geographically dispersed national security laboratories, DOE laboratories and agencies, and commercial contractors.
 This person will be expected to provide situational analysis and advise the Federal program manager on matters pertaining to planning, integrating, and meeting policies, programs, and procedures.

 Specific duties include:

-• Establishing relationships with technical representatives from the NNSA national security laboratories, DOE laboratories and agencies, and commercial production contractors; attending meetings to monitor design and production progress and issues; and reporting these to the Federal program manager.
+• Establishing relationships with technical representatives from the NNSA national security laboratories, DOE laboratories and agencies, and commercial production contractors; attending meetings to monitor design and production progress and issues; and reporting on these to inform the Federal program manager decisions.

 • Communicating complex program and budget execution concepts to the Federal program manager, senior leadership, external stakeholders and others with diverse technical understanding.